Circle actions and geometric quantisation: Applications II: global computations

 \subsection{Almost toric manifolds}

 As it was seen from the quantisation of lagrangian fibrations and locally toric manifolds, quantisation of neighbourhoods of Bohr-Sommerfeld fibres computes the quantisation of the whole manifold.
-Consequently, if one knows how to compute, in dimension 4, the first and second cohomology groups for a neighbourhood of a focus-focus fibre, one is able to compute the quantisation for the almost toric case using the factorisation tools (corollary \ref{kunnethregular2} and proposition \ref{kunnethelliptic}).
+Consequently, if one knows how to compute the higher cohomology groups for a neighbourhood of a focus-focus fibre, one is able to compute the quantisation for the almost toric case using the factorisation tools (corollary \ref{kunnethregular2} and proposition \ref{kunnethelliptic}) and proceeding like the lagrangian bundle and locally toric cases.

 For example, if $M$ is a $4$-dimensional compact almost toric manifold, $BS_r$ and $BS_{ff}$ are the image of the regular, respectively focus-focus, Bohr-Sommerfeld fibres by the moment map, and $V$ neighbourhoods of focus-focus fibres admitting a hamiltonian $S^1$-action: